iwkse/alfresco-debian-install/README.md

 There is also lots of documentation at [http://docs.alfresco.com/5.1](http://docs.alfresco.com/5.1).
 To get started to become an Alfresco server Administrator, read and make yourself familiar with the 'Administering' section.

 ## Notes
-- Only 64-bit Ubuntu is supported.
+- Only 64-bit Debian is supported.
 Java cannot address enough memory to support running Alfresco on a 32-bit system.
 - Many components have their download urls pointed to specific version.
 Whenever a new version comes out, the older version is removed from the download server and this script breaks.
 These will be updated as soon as they are made known.
 This is known to happen with LibreOffice and Tomcat.
 The script will check if the needed components are available and break if they are not.

 More on the components/installation steps.